chspur/chspur.github.io/posts/2025/2025-07/_posts/2025-07-21-shower-prayers.md

 ## shower prayers

 Was praying for the little ones during my shower today.
 Not a week goes by where I don't think about and pray for our covenant children.
-I don't know how much time I'll have with them, so I'm going to make the best of it
+I don't know how much time I'll have with them, so I'm going to make the best of it.

 <details markdown="1">
 <summary>daily reading</summary>